GitLab Merge Request Review Prompt

-Perform code review on a GitLab merge rquest, add in-line comments and a summary.
+Perform code review on a GitLab merge request, add in-line comments and a summary.

 Prerequisites

-Required MCP Server: This prompt requires the gitlab-mr-mcp
+Required MCP Servers: This prompt requires the following MCP servers to be active and properly configured:

-- Installation: Follow the setup instructions at https://github.com/upstash/context7
+- Installation: Follow the setup instructions in GitLab MR MCP

-- If the server appears inactive, try toggling it Off/On and refresh
+- If a server appears inactive, try toggling it Off/On and refresh

 - Wait for the status to show active before proceeding

-Please help me review merge request #[MR_NUMBER] of the current project.
+Please help me review merge request #[$1] of the current project.

 Make use of MCP tools from `gitlab-mr-mcp` MCP server:

-- DO NOT use `get-projects`, instead getting project id from `general.mdc`
+- DO NOT call `get-projects`, instead getting project id from `general.mdc`

-- Use `get_merge_request_details` and `get_merge_request_diff` to fetch merge request details
+- Call `get_merge_request_details`, `get_merge_request_diff`, `get_merge_request_comments` to fetch merge request details

-- Use `add_merge_request_comment` and `add_merge_request_diff_comment` to add comments to the merge request
+- Call `add_merge_request_comment` and `add_merge_request_diff_comment` to add comments to the merge request

-First, analyze the file types that have been changed in this merge request and load the appropriate Cursor rules based on file types.
+First, analyze the file types that have been changed in this merge request and load the appropriate IDE rules based on file types:

 Apply the appropriate rules when reviewing each file and ensure your feedback aligns with the project's established conventions as defined in these ruleset files.